gasievt/huggingface-openai-key-scraper/README.md

-Works both on Windows and Linux. <br />
+Works both on Windows and Linux.
+Tested on PHP 8.1 <br />
 To run:
 ```properties
 php scraper.php